djsd123/jenkins_plugins_script/README.md

 I'm making some assumptions here.
 Such as:

 * You're using a unix derived OS or bash like shell
 * An administrative jenkins user account and the local user you're running the script with have the same name.
+* The administrative jenkins user account's username and password are the same string.
+(Please secure when it comes to real world use)

 You'll have to modify the script to work with your jenkins setup